dymodi/dymodi.github.io/index.md

 **Recent News**

 * Apr.
+2024: Serve as program committee on the SIGCOMM'24 Posters and Demos.
+* Apr.
 2024: Serve as a panelist at NSF.
 * Apr.
 2024: Two papers accepted by UbiComp/IMWUT.
 * Mar.
 2024: Attend NSF CPS PI Meeting as Aspiring PI.